-If you have existing HTML templates, you can convert sections of them to editable blocks that you can be change, add, or delete within Klaviyo's drag-and-drop editor.
+If you have existing HTML templates, you can convert sections of them to editable blocks that you can change, add, or delete within Klaviyo's drag-and-drop editor.

 We only recommend using custom HTML for technically savvy marketers, or for anyone who has access to a developer.
 While our product does support custom HTML, our support team is unable to help you build out your custom templates beyond offering the general guidance covered in this documentation.